 - In-account displays of bank and building society interest

-With plenty of breathing room before the 2018 cut-off, it’s worth researching the ways in which your business will be affected by the digital transition – to avoid disruptions or unwelcome surprises down the line.
+With the timetable for the switch to Digital Tax now up in the air, it’s worth researching the ways in which your business will be affected by the digital transition – to avoid disruptions or unwelcome surprises down the line.

 To register your business for a digital tax account, you will need to create a Gateway Account with HMRC.
 The process involves identity verification and it is worth keeping a note of your login details for future reference.